himmelblau-idm/site/mkdocs/docs/architecture.md

 Defines the global and per-domain settings used by Himmelblau:

-- Entra ID domains (automatically associated with tenants)
+- Entra ID domain (automatically associated with the tenant)
 - Logging and debugging options
 - POSIX mapping preferences
 - Allowed groups for login authorization